KenoLeon/The-Designer-Site/README.md

 <b>Implementing :</b>

+A compressed copy can be downloaded from the dist folder if you don't want to signup to Github, just upload to your server after that or give it to your web designer /webmaster, he'll know what to do with it : )

 -landing/Index page does double duty as project page and landing.
 <br/>
 -There are slight differences in each project heading, so you can use the one you like.